 The overall layout is superb and in keeping with what you might expect to find in any Wizards of the Coast release.
 The flow of the information is logically presented in a way that just makes sense.
 The color formatted text used in the adventures is a nice touch and makes running the game easier for GMs.
 There is little wasted space from my observations.
 Any space that might have gone unused is filled with art.

 The box set includes the hardcover retail version of the book and not some sub-par softcover version.
 Furthermore, I would like to highlight that the maps and standees are exclusive to the boxset.
-If purchasing separately, the Campaign Book ($49.99) and Humblewood Reference Cards ($29.98) would cost $79.97.
-Compare that to the box set for $79.99, meaning that you get the maps and standees for two cents more.
+If purchased separately, the Campaign Book ($49.99) and Humblewood Reference Cards ($29.98) would cost $79.97.
+Compare that to the box set for $79.99, meaning you get the maps and standees for two more cents.
 For those who prefer digital options, the Humblewood Campaign Setting PDF ($29.99) contains the same products as the physical box set.
 Either way, this is a no-brainer!

 In closing, The Humblewood Campaign Setting is a must-buy for anyone who wants something other than vanilla Dungeons & Dragons 5e and wants a compelling good-natured story.
-If you do happen to like an anthropomorphic theme, this is doubly a treat for you.
-It was such a refreshing treat for me to read; it drew back in from my long hiatus from D&D. I’m now preparing to run Humblewood!
+If you like an anthropomorphic theme, this is doubly a treat for you.
+It was a refreshing treat for me to read; it drew me back in from my long hiatus from D&D. I’m now preparing to run Humblewood!

 Did you enjoy this review?
 Would you like to see us write more in the future?
 Your support means we can keep writing more reviews and articles.
 Please consider becoming a Patron by clicking the Patreon banner above.